appium/appium/README.md

 More Detailed Information
 -------------------
-We support a sub-set of the [Selenium JSON Wire Protocol](https://github.com/appium/appium/wiki/JSON-Wire-Protocol:-Supported-Methods).
+We support a sub-set of the [Selenium WebDriver JSON Wire Protocol](https://github.com/appium/appium/wiki/JSON-Wire-Protocol:-Supported-Methods).

 We also have several extensions to the JSON Wire Protocol for [automating mobile